 This spend can really vary based on people’s interests.
 This is the portion where a lot of people can blow their travel budget.
 Expensive activities, tourist traps, and constant partying can rack up costs.

 For myself, I spent around 10% of my total budget on activities/entertainment.
 I cut back on spending by doing cheaper, and sometimes free activities such as hiking, walking tours, and visiting museums and art galleries.
-I am not a big alcoholic drinker, only drinking in social settings.
-Plus being Asian makes me a lightweight, which really cuts down on the spend on alcohol.
+I am not a big drinker, only drinking in social settings.
+Plus being lightweight really cuts down on the spend on alcohol.

 There are a lot of tourist traps that I think are not worth the entrance fees.
 I decided to skip out of them such as the Skytree in Tokyo and the Royal Palace in Bangkok.
 However, there are expensive activities that are worth the experience.
-The once in a lifetime moments such as taking safari in Africa, trekking to Machu Picchu, or skydiving in New Zealand are some of the reasons why we travel.
+The once in a lifetime moments such as taking safari in Africa, jungle trekking in Vietnam, or seeing Ankor Wat in Cambodia are some of the reasons why we travel.

 Most Expensive Activity